yamaoka-kitaguchi-lab/tn4-player/README.md

 Titanet4 as Code - inventory management with NetBox and automated deployment with Ansible.

 ## Hints
-Hints and tips from the author.
+Some hints and tips from the author.
+Good luck.

 ### Update the EE container with ansible-builder
 See [https://quay.io/repository/ansible/ansible-runner](https://quay.io/repository/ansible/ansible-runner?tab=tags) to check the latest image tag and edit Pipfile if needed.
 Then type: